top of page

 Board Chairperson: MaryAnn Sciacca

 MaryAnn Sciacca was employed with the Suffolk County Department of Public Works from 1973 to 2008.
 She was responsible for managing the day to day operations of the building division.
-Since 2012, Ms. Sciacca has been the Board President of Suffolk Independent Living Organization and has played a significant role in the functions of the organization.
+Since 2012, Ms. Sciacca has been the Board President of Self-Initiated Living Options, Inc. and has played a significant role in the functions of the organization.
 MaryAnn was the President of the Association for Better Conditions for the Disabled.
 In addition to being a Chairman for: Architectural Barriers Committee of Suffolk County, Suffolk County Handicap Advisory Board, Committee to Reach all Suffolk Handicapped (CRASH), and the Babylon Town Advisory Committee for the Disabled.
 Ms. Sciacca plays a vital role in the community as she places the importance on accessibility and access for people with disabilities.

 Board Vice Chairperson: Roderick Smith